electrocucaracha/krd/README.md

 > Note: Some KRD AddOns have a corresponding validation script in the [tests](tests) folder.

-### Provision Development environments

-This project can be also used to provision a Kubespray development environment.
-Through the `KRD_KUBESPRAY_REPO` environment variable is possible to specify the Kubespray's fork to fetch source code and the `KRD_KUBESPRAY_VERSION` can be used to define the branch to be selected.

-    KRD_KUBESPRAY_REPO=https://github.com/electrocucaracha/kubespray KRD_KUBESPRAY_VERSION=origin/release-2.9 ./krd_command.sh -a install_k8s

 ## Day-2 Operations

 The functions defined in this project covers the life-cycle of a